hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/02_searching_files.md

 ```bash
 $ ls -l
 ```
-Take a look at the file and see if it contains what you think it should. *NOTE: If we already had a file named `bad_reads.txt` in our directory, it would have over-written it without any warning.*
+Take a look at the file and see if it contains what you think it should. *NOTE: If we already had a file named `bad_reads.txt` in our directory, it would have overwritten it without any warning.*

 If we use `>>`, it will append to rather than overwrite a file.
 This can be useful for saving more than one search, for example.